iaeiou/blue-plankton-2/content/posts/vitamin-d-covid-19.md

   could deny the virus a "foothold."
 layout: post
 ---
-An increasing amount of research suggests that having adequate levels of vitamin D may make the difference between having a mild vs severe case of the coronavirus.
+Research suggests that having adequate levels of vitamin D may make the difference between having a mild versus severe case of the coronavirus.

 Here's why this research, and the recommendations coming from it, are worth paying attention to.

-First, let's recall that research conducted in 2016 indicated that vitamin D may be useful in <a href="https://www.bmj.com/content/356/bmj.i6583" target="blank">preventing acute respiratory tract infections</a>.
+First, recall that previous medical research has indicated that vitamin D may be useful in <a href="https://www.bmj.com/content/356/bmj.i6583" target="blank">preventing acute respiratory tract infections</a>.
 Among the researchers' conclusions: "Vitamin D supplementation was safe and it protected against acute respiratory tract infection overall."

 ## "a growing body of evidence"